UnexomWid/playfair/README.md

 The question shouldn't be `Is it uncrackable?`, but instead `How much effort does it take to crack, and is it worth it?`.

-Playfair is **good enough**, meaning that your average client, even with advanced JavaScript knowledge, will have almost no chances of figuring out what's happening.
+Playfair is **good enough**, meaning that your average client, even with the most advanced JavaScript knowledge, stands almost no chances of figuring out what's happening.
+This is because Playfair relies heavily on machine code, and therefore also requires non-Javascript reverse-engineering skills.

 There are 2 scenarios under which someone can try to crack Playfair: